Lots of things take time, and time was Momo's only form of wealth.Momo

 - Only Sane Man

-- Parental Abandonment: Momo doesn't know where her parents are, and before the book started she had escaped from a children's home of some kind.
+- Parental Abandonment: Momo doesn't know where her parents are, and before the book started she had escaped from an orphanage of some kind.
 Her parents are never mentioned again after the first chapter.

 - Placebo Eureka Moment: Momo's listening power has this effect on others.